mueeze/Group14/README.md

   - Does education have any impact on the development of heart disease
   - Is there a difference between male and female heart disease development

+Data cleaning:

+The data was cleaned first in the excel file by dropping any null values that were presented as “NA” in each column.
+The “Education” column was dropped because it was not relevant to the output.
+Next, the mean value for column “cigsPerDay” was substituted into any null values in the column.

+After 10 years, 644 participants developed heart disease and 3594 participants did not develop heart disease.

+We stratified instances if heart disease by male and female, where 57.08% of males did not develop heart disease, compared to 42.92% of males who did:

+50% of participants who smoked developed heart disease after 10 years:

+We also found that participants with hypertension had higher instances of heart disease:

 ## Preparing data for exploration in python